 The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

-Long-term disability (LTD) benefits are a form of income replacement paid to you when you are unable to work due to injury or illness.
-The benefit pays you a percentage of your monthly income.
+LTD benefits are a form of income replacement paid to you when you are unable to work due to injury or illness.
+This benefit pays you a percentage of your monthly income.

-The own occupation period is the period of time of where the definition of total disability relates to your inability to perform the duties of your own occupation as a result of illness or injury.
-The own occupation period is typically 2 years.
+For reference, the own occupation period is the period of time of where the definition of total disability relates to your inability to perform the duties of your own occupation as a result of illness or injury.
+The own occupation period in most policies is typically 2 years.
 When the definition changes to any occupation, in order to be eligible for benefits, you must show that you are unable to perform the duties of any occupation for which you are or may become qualified for by education, training and experience as a result of illness or injury.

 If you or someone you know has been denied long-term disability benefits, it is important to seek legal advice.
 A lawyer can help you understand your rights and legal options.
-Our law firm offers a free no obligation consultation, that can be arranged at a date and time that is convenient for you.
+Our law firm offers a free initial consultation with a licensed lawyer, that can be arranged at a date and time that is convenient for you.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.

 * All of our lawyers are licensed by The Law Society of Upper Canada

 * Office in Toronto and able to represent people in the province of Ontario